 Permit Year Description of Progress Changes

 1 No work required or completed this permit year.
 None

 2 The Town provides applicants with an EPA brochure describing the water quality and community benefits of LID.
 This BMP is required by the General Permit but was omitted from the SWPM Plan.
-The BMP and measureable goal were added and completed this permit year.
+The BMP and measurable goal were added and completed this permit year.

-3
+3 Same as Permit Year 2 None

 4

 5